SolDevelop/RPCC/README.md

 RUN COMMANDS FOR WINDOWS Using ?command="the command that you want"

 Screenshot Shortcut: [Click here]("https://www.icloud.com/shortcuts/3f4992bcf485488cba010d4a0fd1f8a3")
-# How To Setup It?
+# How To Setup RPCC?
 First You Need to have php & python in Your PATH variable

 Next Clone RPCC next Unzip RPCC